frudman/strip-javascript-comments/README.md

 ...in FAILING, the stripped code will now contain syntax errors...
 ...so there will be an opportunity to address them, using WORKAROUNDS below

+Similar to https://www.npmjs.com/package/uncomment but simpler code base and handles extra cases

+Need confirmation from others